denoland/fresh/docs/canary/concepts/updating.md

 ## Automatic update checks

-Fresh will periodically check if a new Fresh version is available if it's running outside of a CI.
+Fresh will periodically check if a new Fresh version is available if it's running outside of CI.
 This happens once per day and can be disabled by setting the `FRESH_NO_UPDATE_CHECK=true` environment variable.

 ## Code mods